-Waivers explained and demystified with detailed examples.
+Waivers explained with detailed examples.

 Claims for dropped players are processed all day.
 Claims for game-start free agents must be in by 5:00 AM ET.
 After 8:00 AM ET, all remaining free agents will be available on a first-come, first-served basis.
 From 5:00 AM ET - 8:00 AM ET, the system will process waiver claims.

 Waiver claim systems exist to ensure everyone has fair access to newly released players and free agents.
 Without a waiver system in place, free agents are available on a first-come-first-served basis.
 Many leagues find such a system unfair because not everyone has readily available Internet access.
 For example, owners that work at a computer all day are at an unfair advantage—they have a good chance of being the first to add a free agent.

 You can see a detailed schedule of your league's waiver rules on the left side of the waivers page (desktop-only):

 There are two main ways a player can end up on waivers.
 Both are optional and can be configured by the commish from the

 League » Settings » Edit Waiver Wire Rules page.